JoshBurke/Shutterfly-Album-Downloader/README.md

 # Shutterfly Album Downloader

 This is a Python script that downloads all albums & photos from Shutterfly for a given user using the Shutterfly's unofficial site API.
 It supports rate limiting, exponential backoff, and retries.
-It also supports supplying a new access token mid-download (tokens expire after 1 hour).
-All you need is an access token you can obtain [like this](#getting-a-token).
+It also supports supplying a new credential mid-download.
+You can use your browser session cookie (recommended) or an access token (see [Getting a token](#getting-a-token)).

 This script does not use the Shutterfly API, it uses the site's backend API.
 The site API is not documented and may change at any time, which could break this script.
 I reverse engineered it from the site's network traffic, and made some assumptions about the structure of the data that have held up so far, but there's no guarantee that they'll work forever.